 This course will examine how brain function regulates a broad range of mental processes and behaviors.
 We will discuss how neurons work and how the brain obtains information about the environment (sensory systems), regulates an organism’s response to the environment (motor systems), controls basic functions necessary for survival such as eating, drinking, sex, and sleep, and mediates higher cognitive function such as memory and language.
 We will also consider the consequences of brain malfunction as manifested in various forms of disease and mental illness.

 Requisite: PSYC 100 or consent of the instructor.
 Preference to Amherst College students.
 Limited to 40 students.
-Fall and spring semesters.
-Professor Sanderson.2016-17: Offered in Fall 2016 and Spring 2017
+Professor Smith.2019-20: Offered in Fall 2019 and Spring 2020

 This course examines how psychologists understand the patterns of experiencing and behaving that constitute an individual’s personality.
 Personality psychologists are concerned with the ways in which a person is like all other people in these patterns (common psychological processes), like some others (individual differences), and like no one else (uniqueness).
 In examining these questions, we study the “grand theories” of Freud, Skinner, and Rogers, as well as the contemporary models of traits and scripts.
 We explore what professional observations led to the major theoretical ideas in personality psychology, and we critically examine how these ideas have been tested in empirical research.
 Furthermore, we study the lives of the theorists to examine how their professional ideas were informed by their personal lives.
 Students will also take personality assessment devices throughout the semester as a way to better understand the models, and perhaps themselves as well.